michelleconville/oir_events/README.md

 ![Edit event page image](docs/readme_images/features/edit_event.jpg)

-On the event page, an edit button displays for staff and admin users only, this allows staff to easily edit any of the details or make the page inactive if they no longer want to display to the website, this will not delete the event.
+On the event page, an edit button displays for staff and admin users only, this allows staff to easily edit any of the details or make the page inactive if they no longer want it to display on the website, this will not delete the event.
+If users have booked tickets for the event and it is made inactive, the tickets will still appear in their [Manage bookings view](#manage-bookings).

 #### Delete event page